CATHERINE TRINDER

 DYSLEXIA AND SEN SUPPORT

-Helping individuals with literacy difficulties to achieve their full potential in Oxfordshire and online.
+Helping individuals with literacy difficulties to achieve their full potential.

 'Dyslexia is a learning difficulty that primarily affects the skills involved in accurate and fluent word reading and spelling' (Rose, 2009)

 Estimates suggest that around 6% of the population have dyslexia.
 However, many individuals don't realise they have dyslexia, and struggle through school and university wondering why they seem to find certain tasks so much more difficult than their peers.
 Tasks like copying from the board or following a list of instructions can feel daunting; reading aloud in class feels terrifying; and something just seems to go wrong in between explaining an idea verbally, and writing it down on paper.
 Difficulties like these are characteristic of dyslexia, but getting the right support helps individuals with dyslexia to achieve the great successes that they are capable of.
-If this sounds familiar and you'd like to learn more, get in touch today.
+If this sounds familiar, get in touch today.

 ABOUT ME